IBMDeveloperBNL/hlfabric-lab/README.md

     }
 ```

-First a connection is made to the gateway using the admin identity of the network (line 30 of the file).
-Next, an instance of the `mychannel` network is retrieved in line 33.
-An instance of the contract object is obtained in line 38.
+First, a connection is made to the gateway using the admin identity of the network (see line 30 of the code).
+Next, an instance of the `mychannel` network is retrieved in line 33 and an instance of the contract object is obtained in line 38.
 Note that in this demo we explicitly look for `global-citizen` as contract name and that this name matches the name of the smart contract that was deployed to the network in [Part 3](#3-build-the-smart-contract) of this pattern.
-The contract and network are stored in a -- for this purpose created -- object called `networkObj`.
-This object is returned to the caller in line 45.
+The contract and network are stored in the `networkObj` object, which is specifically created for this purpose.
+This object is returned to the caller in line 45 of the code.

-Once connected to the network, every transaction has its own function in the client.
-All functions have the same layout.
-They expect one generic input object, called `args`.
-This object needs to have an attribute called `contract` and one called `function`.
-Besides these two args contain all attributes needed to successfully invoke the smart contract transaction.
+In the client, every transaction has its own function.
+They all have the same layout.
+A generic input object `args` is expected with mandatory attributes `contract` and `function`.
+Last but not least, you need to provide the attributes that the transaction expects.
 As an example, the `createProjectPledge` function is listed below.

 ```ts
     async createProjectPledge(args: any) {